DevSharma06/leave_application/README.md

 3. Cancel Leave
 4. View Leave Summary

 Login id is required to login before the menu.
-Login id is present in database.csv file.
-Other data is present in database.csv file.
+It is present in database.csv file and can be edited.